deepanshs/mrsimulator/docs/introduction/getting_started.rst

     # Create the Coupling object
     coupling = Coupling(
-        site_index=[0, 1],
+        site_index = [0, 1],
-        dipolar=SymmetricTensor(D=-2e4),  # in Hz
+        dipolar = SymmetricTensor(D = -2e4),  # in Hz
     )

-Couplings between Sites are specified by their indexes in the list variable ``my_sites``.
-Note that indexes in Python start at zero.
+The two sites involved in the Coupling are identified by their indexes in the list variable ``site_index``.

 Now you have all the pieces needed to create the spin system using the code below.
-If you need to create an uncoupled spin system, simply omit the ``couplings`` attribute.

 .. plot::
     :context: close-figs